DevOpsDSM/devopsdsm/_posts/2015-06-01-First-Meeting.md

 ## Agenda

-The first meeting will be an open forum to discuss future talks and topics.
+The first meeting will be an open forum to discuss future talks, topics, and format.
+We will also bring a few devops topics to talk about if people are interested.
+Please bring your own as well.
+Anything is fair game!